 VMware equally uniquely provision managed Google Play accounts in both the work and parent profiles, leading to the possibility in future of deploying applications to both profiles as opposed to the work profile only.

-The third UEM to support COPE, BlackBerry introduced it with BlackBerry UEM 12.11, though if you thought work profiles on fully managed devices was a mouthful, BlackBerry opted bizarrely to call their’s Work and personal – full control activations for Android Enterprise devices.
+BlackBerry introduced COPE support with BlackBerry UEM 12.11, though if you thought work profiles on fully managed devices was a mouthful, BlackBerry opted bizarrely to call their’s Work and personal – full control activations for Android Enterprise devices.

 Samsung introduced COPE support back in May-time 2019 for their Knox Manage EMM solution.
 Despite the name for anyone who is unfamiliar, Knox Manage supports Android (including non-Samsung), iOS and more.

 Citrix introduced COPE support with Endpoint Management 20.1.0 and became the first UEM to declare support in 2020.

 A particularly nice capability which all EMMs should support is the ability to Enterprise Wipe a COPE device without factory reset.
 Citrix supports this: